-- Heightened intake procedures to identify problematic inmates.
+- Heightened intake procedures to identify problematic incarcerated persons.

-- Improved communication channels between correctional line staff so they can discuss potentially threatening offenders and what can be done to handle them.
+- Improved communication channels between correctional line staff so they can discuss potentially threatening persons convicted of a crime and what can be done to handle them.

 - Separation of gang members to limit their ability to correspond with one another.

 - Ensuring that officers always have backup support when dealing with troublesome persons who have been convicted of a crime.

 - Instruction and training for officers on mediation tactics that de-escalate volatile situations.

-- Provision of additional therapeutic services for offenders who have mental disorders.
+- Provision of additional therapeutic services for persons convicted of a crime who have mental disorders.